Constellation Brands: Expansion

 In December 2015, Constellation announced the $1 billion acquisition of Ballast Point Brewing of San Diego.
 In October 2016, Constellation announced the $160 million acquisition of High West Distillery of Park City, Utah.
 In August 2017, Constellation announced the acquisition of Funky Buddha Brewery of Oakland Park, Florida.

 In April 2018, Accolade Wines (acquired under the name BRL Hardy) was sold to private equity firm The Carlyle Group.
 Constellation had already in 2011 reduced its holdings in Accolade to 20%.
 In February 2019, Constellation announced it had acquired a minority stake in Black Button Distilling, a craft spirits distillery in Rochester, NY.
 In April 2019, Constellation announced a deal to sell wine brands, including Clos du Bois and Mark West, to E. & J. Gallo Winery for $1.7 billion.
 In July 2019, Constellation announced it had acquired a minority stake in Montanya Distillers, a craft-rum distillery in Crested Butte, Colorado and a majority stake in Nelson's Green Brier Distillery, a revival of the original Green Brier Tennessee Whiskey and Belle Meade Bourbon labels in Nashville, TN.
 In December 2019, the sale of Ballast Point Brewing to Kings & Convicts Brewery of Illinois was announced.
 Terms were not disclosed.
 In July 2020, Constellation Brands acquired Empathy Wines, co-founded by entrepreneur Gary Vaynerchuk.
-On September 15, 2020, it was announced Constellation Brands acquires craft spirits producer Copper & Kings American Brandy.
+On September 15, 2020, it was announced Constellation Brands acquired craft spirits producer Copper & Kings American Brandy.
 In February 2022, Constellation was reported to have approached Monster Beverage to enter into a merger with a combined valuation above $90 billion.

+In 2023, Constellation Brands sold Funky Buddha back to its founders.

+On June 24, 2024, Constellation Brands re-located its headquarters to a 170,000 square foot campus on the site of the historic Aqueduct Building in Downtown Rochester, the first Fortune 500 company to operate in the city in two decades.

 Cannabis

 In 2017, the company began investing in medical marijuana.
 In March 2019, Bill Newlands became CEO.
 In October 2017, Constellation agreed to pay about C$245 million ($191 million) for a 9.9% stake in Canopy Growth Corporation, a Canadian seller of medicinal-marijuana products.
 At the time of the agreement, Constellation became the first Fortune 500 company and the first major alcoholic beverage maker to take a minority stake in a marijuana business.
 In August 2018, the company announced that it would invest an additional US$4 billion in Canopy Growth Corporation in advance of the legalization of recreational cannabis in Canada in October that year.
 The investment will increase its share in the Canadian Company to 38%.
 Canopy Growth president Bruce Linton said the additional funds would be used for international expansion and that future marketing plans included products such as cannabis-infused beverages and sleep aids.
+Since 2023, Constellation started stepping back from the cannabis-infused drinks market. reducing the stake in Canopy Growth Corporation and signalled that it could withdraw completely.